 The local board has invested in environmental restoration in the WRHA over the past ten years working with private landowners, supporting volunteer restoration and looking after ecological parks.
 Restoration work requires sustained effort.
-With the council's ongoing financial constraints and uncertainty over future budgets there is a risk of going backwards.
+With the council's ongoing financial constraints and the likely budget reductions there is a risk of going backwards.
 The local board will review its environmental programmes for efficacy, and advocate for the Natural Environment Targeted Rate to both continue and return to previous levels.